Turkish Military Academy: Entry process

 There are roughly 4,000 cadets attending the Turkish Military Academy at any one time.
 In order to enter the academy, prospective cadets must graduate from a high school then pass necessary exams and various tests.
 Only students displaying the potential to become officers are accepted.
-The Academy is the only source of commissioned officers for the Turkish Army.
+The academy is the only source of commissioned officers for the Turkish Army.
 After graduation, cadets are required to serve for 15 years.

 Education

 Education in the academy is 5 years (first year is preparatory class).
 Cadets undergo both academic and military training in the academy.
 Upon graduation cadets commissioned as officers in the Turkish Land Forces and also receive a bachelor's degree depending on their academic education in the academy.

 Military training is given by the Turkish Military Academy Cadet Corps.
-The corps is organized as one regiment and four battalion.
+The corps is organized as one regiment and four battalions.

 Uniforms

 The cadet dress uniform is the same as the Turkish Army officer's uniform, except for the addition of two gold cords looped from the right shoulder across the front right suspending two metal pins.
 One pin is long, and symbolizes peace while the other is short and symbolizes war.
 The cadets are distinguishable and organized by their graduating class as well as their cadet unit.
 In their classroom uniform, each cadet wears a thin gold bar on their epilate for each year they have been at the academy.
 Senior cadets, with four bars, also wear the color of the branch of the Turkish Army that they will be entering upon graduation on their collar.
 For example, green for infantry and gray for armor.
 The under three classes wear blue on their collar which signifies that they have not yet chosen a branch.
 The cadet also wears an identification number, a four digit number issued upon entrance to the academy.
 Atatürk's cadet number, 1283, has been reserved and will not be issued to another cadet.